Timeweave recommends billionaire Joe Lewis offer

-Timeweave Plc TMW.L, which owns half of a television channel which broadcasts horse racing to betting shops, said it recommended British billionaire Joe Lewis' 50 million pound offer for the company.
+Timeweave Plc TMW.L, which owns half of a television channel which broadcasts horse racing to betting shops, said it recommended British billionaire Joe Lewis' 50 million pound ($80.69 million) offer for the company.

 Timeweave, listed on London's junior market, received an offer of 22 pence per share from Lewis's Mayfair Capital vehicle last month.